stanislaw/notes_on_software_engineering/README.md

 Stay connected.
 Stay aligned.

+### Talk in Person When You Can

+If something takes a lot to explain, talk in person instead of writing a long message.
+It is especially odd when people in the same office email each other about things they could easily discuss face to face.
+Quick conversations often save time and help avoid misunderstandings.

+Sometimes, in-person chats mean interrupting someone, and that can be tricky, especially if they are doing deep work.
+But often, if the topic involves both people and can be resolved quickly, a short conversation is worth the interruption and lets everyone get back to work with better clarity.

 ### Recognize the ideas and achievements of your colleagues

 Teamwork involves contributions from all team members.
 Whether you are a leader